Frequently Asked Questions

 Vout decreases proportionally with the increase of the load.

-If loading is constant, the target voltage of the transformer is defined at complete loading,
+If loading is constant, the target voltage of the transformer is defined

 For example Vout = 12V at 1A or Vout = 12V at 12Ohm.